carabina/FunkySwift/README.md

 ```subscript(r: OpenEndedRange<Int>) -> ArraySlice<T>```  | Returns a slice of self, from an index to the end
 ```subscript(r: OpenStartedRange<Int>) -> ArraySlice<T>``` | Returns a slice of self, from start to an index

-An implementation of open ranges for arrays.
+An implementation of open ranges for arrays, as by [Airspeed Velocity](http://airspeedvelocity.net/2015/05/02/spelling//).
 ```swift
 let ar = [0, 1, 2, 3, 4]
 let split = ar[2..<] 		// [2, 3, 4]